ColinKennedy/ways/docs/contributing.rst

 actually in Python, it's best to just use the Ways functions to add additional objects.
 If you absolutely need to add paths to those environment variables, first ask yourself why you think you need to.
-If you still think its necessary, add the paths with os.environ and the run ways.api.init_plugins.
+If you still think its necessary, add the paths with os.environ and the run :class:`ways.api.init_plugins`.
 This function **will** remove any objects added in Python so it's not recommended to use.
 But you can do it.

 Descriptors